openstack/openstack-manuals/doc/config-reference/source/block-storage/drivers/ibm-storwize-svc-driver.rst

 Storwize/SVC driver supports the following Block Storage service volume
 operations:

--  Create, list, delete, attach (map), and detach (unmap) volumes
+-  Create, list, delete, attach (map), and detach (unmap) volumes.
--  Create, list, and delete volume snapshots
+-  Create, list, and delete volume snapshots.
--  Copy an image to a volume
+-  Copy an image to a volume.
--  Copy a volume to an image
+-  Copy a volume to an image.
--  Clone a volume
+-  Clone a volume.
--  Extend a volume
+-  Extend a volume.
--  Retype a volume
+-  Retype a volume.
--  Create a volume from a snapshot
+-  Create a volume from a snapshot.
--  Create, list, and delete consistency group
+-  Create, list, and delete consistency group.
--  Create, list, and delete consistency group snapshot
+-  Create, list, and delete consistency group snapshot.
--  Modify consistency group (add/remove volumes)
+-  Modify consistency group (add or remove volumes).
 -  Create consistency group from source (source can be a CG or CG snapshot)
--  Manage an existing volume
+-  Manage an existing volume.
--  Failover-host for replicated back ends
+-  Failover-host for replicated back ends.
--  Failback-host for replicated back ends
+-  Failback-host for replicated back ends.

 Configure the Storwize family and SVC system
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~